-- A. Upon recommendation of the employing Officer and approval of the Human Resources Director a former regular employee may be re-employed in the same class or position which they previously occupied, at the same placement on the range of the salary plan/grade as the range placement applicable at the time of termination, provided the individual was terminated in good standing. - B. Whenever a former regular employee is or has been re-employed within six (6) years after termination he/she may, on recommendation of the employing Officer and with the approval of the Human Resources Director and the County

-Executive Officer, be allowed the accrued sick leave not exceeding the amount thereof which was lost and to earn vacation at the rate at which he or she was earning at the time of termination.
+- A. Upon recommendation of the Department Head or designee and approval of the Human Resources Director a former regular employee may be re-employed in the same class or position which they previously occupied, at the same placement on the range of the salary plan/grade as the range placement applicable at the time of termination, provided the individual was terminated in good standing. - B. Whenever a former regular employee is or has been re-employed within six (6) years after termination they may, on recommendation of the Department Head or designee and with the approval of the Human Resources Director and the County Executive Officer, be allowed the accrued sick leave not exceeding the amount thereof which was lost and to earn vacation at the rate at which they was earning at the time of termination.
 The anniversary date for range adjustment may be expressly fixed, subject to limitations as provided in this MOU to allow credit for all or a portion of the applicable period of service prior to said termination.

 - 1. The above change to Article VI, Section 3B does not result in a change to Article VIII, Section 1H which provides as follows: The term "continuous service" is as defined in the definition section above.
-An employee who leaves County employment for more than ninety (90) days and returns to the County would not have "continuous service" for purposes of this provision. - 2.
-If an employee who is rehired pursuant to Article VI, Section 3B was previously employed in the unit in an Offset (OS) classification (the same classification in which he/she left), he/she shall return to a non-OS classification and placed on the salary range at the rate the employee was earning when he/she left County employment. - C. Reemployment of Retired Persons.
+An employee who leaves County employment for more than ninety (90) days and returns to the County would not have "continuous service" for purposes of this provision. - C. Reemployment of Retired Persons.
 An employee who is retired under the California Public Employees' Retirement System and who is receiving retirement benefits shall not be employed or reemployed in any position for compensation without the prior written approval of the Human Resources Director.
-Consistent with the requirements of the California Public Employees' Retirement System for discontinuance of retirement benefits, the retiree may be employed or reemployed.
+Consistent with the requirements of the California Public Employees' Retirement Law for discontinuance of retirement benefits, the retiree may be employed or reemployed.